-Over the past five years, Somerset Academy Village Charter Middle School has followed the state and county suggestions with the implementation of curriculum, instruction, and standards.
+Over the past five years, Somerset Village Academy has followed the state and county suggestions with the implementation of curriculum, instruction, and standards.
 In addition, we utilize the state-approved Reading Plan adopted by Broward County Public Schools.
 Our school utilizes evidence base programs and materials to support instruction of the Language Arts Florida Standards (LAFS), Mathematical Florida Standards (MAFS) and NGSSS for both Science and Social Sciences.

-In grades 6-8, Somerset Academy Village Charter Middle School uses Collections for our ELA instruction.
-Inside and Rewards are used for our intensive reading students.
-In additional to Collections, we use Top Score for an additional writing component for grades 6-8.
+In grades K-5, Somerset Village Academy uses HMH Journeys for our ELA instruction.
+It is also used for our struggling student interventions, as well as our high achieving students.
+In additional to Journeys, we use Top Score for an additional writing component for grades 3-5.
 For math, the school adopted the HMH Go Math series for all grade levels.
 Both of these textbooks align to the Florida Standards and have been in use the duration of the last charter term.
 Science Fusion by HMH has been our Science curriculum.
-For interventions and supplemental curriculum, Somerset Academy Village Charter Middle School has used Inside, Rewards, and iReady Toolbox for reading.
-The teachers also use iReady which is tailored to each student's needs for reading and math.
+For interventions and supplemental curriculum, Somerset Village Academy has used Journey's Write in Read, Journeys Leveled Readers, and iReady Toolbox for reading.
+The teachers also uses iReady which is tailored to each student's needs for reading and math.
 For math, the teachers also use the reteach lessons the Go Math curriculum provides.